Retroplaya135/Videopica/README.md

 ### Prerequisites

 Ensure you have the following:
-- An Apple device running MacOS.
+- An Apple device running macOS.
 - macOS with Xcode installed.
 - iOS device or simulator.
 - Basic familiarity with Swift and iOS development.